-Mobile Computing Device Agreement SCHOOL DATE STUDENT NAME PRINTED · GRADE STUDEN IT ID I have reviewed the Student Device Accounderstand the conditions of the program. the fee schedule. • • STUDENT SIGNATURE: PARENT/LEGAL GUARDIAN NAME PRINTE D (AS NOTED IN INFINITE CA AMPUS): PARENT/LEGAL GUARDIAN SIGNATURE (A AS NOTED IN II NFINITE CAMP PUS): RELATION TO STUDENT (CIRCLE ONE): MOTHER FATHER LEGAL GUARDIAN Students whose parents do not sign this for By not signing this form, parents are agreeing to the issued student device for school an provide any technical support for non- HCSE g to provide a c d home use.
-I levice with sim ilar functionality PARTICIPATION IN CLUBS AND ORGANIZAT IONS: Please indicate below if you $\underline{\text{do NOT war}}$ organization found in Appendix A of this har nt to participa ate in a club or I do NOT give permission for my studen organization(s) during the 2022-2023 school te in the follo owing club(s) or
+Mobile Computing Device Agreement

+SCHOOL DATE STUDENT NAME PRINTED GRADE STUDENT ID e Acceptable Use and Checkout Agreement and gram.
+I also acknowledge and accept the terms of PARENT/LEGAL GUARDIAN NAME P PRINTED (AS NOTED IN INFINITE CAMPUS): PARENT/LEGAL GUARDIAN SIGNATU URE (AS NOTED IN INFINITE CAMPUS): RELATION TO STUDENT (CIRCLE ONE LEGAL E): MOTHER FATHER GUARDIAN By not signing this form, parents are ag his form are opting out of receiving a HCSD device. greeing to provide a device with similar functionality ool and home use.
+Please note that HCSD cannot - HCSD devices.
+PARTICIPATION IN CLUBS AND ORGAN NIZATIONS: Please indicate below if you do NO organization found in Appendix A of th T want your student to participate in a club or his handbook.
+I do NOT give permission for my st organization(s) during the 2023-2024 s tudent to participate in the following club(s) or school year: PARENT/LEGAL GUARDIAN SIGNATU URE DATE